Reviews You Can Rely On

 Our Verdict

 The 7iDP Project Knee pads are the winner of our Top Pick for Aggressive Riding.
 In other words, these pads are the best for riders getting rad, gnarly, or rowdy on the trail.
 They are the most substantial pads in our test class, and they balance serious protection with high levels of comfort.
 As you might expect, such aggressive pads are not exactly built for multi-hour climbs, but they are still respectable in the saddle.
 The finish quality and craftsmanship from 7 Protection is quite impressive.
 These are one of the most expensive pads in our test, but the quality is there, and the on-trail performance is impressive.
-Our review of the best mountain bike knee pads shows how it stacks up versus competing products.
+Our review of mountain bike knee pads shows how it stacks up versus competing products.

 REASONS TO BUY